Vishika/front-end-mentor/four-card-feature/README.md

 }
 ```

-I figured out that flexbox was the best way to go for this design,
+I figured out that I could do it using flexbox
-and that it needed a column direction and a little margin to make sure
+It needed a column direction and a little margin to make sure
 that only one item existed for the first and last column,
 the justify-content was needed to ensure everything lined up on the main axis